 The problem is that writing any book is a challenge even for professional writers.
 Writing a good book is very hard.

-These are the clients we love to work with most.
-Why?
-Because A) they usually have strong content and ideas and B) they are high quality professionals with the great work ethic that writing a book requires.
+These are the clients we love to work with most because A) they usually have strong content and ideas and B) they are high quality professionals with the great work ethic that writing a book requires.

-But they just don’t know the craft.
+They just don’t know the craft.
 We, on the other hand, have spent our lives working on books.
-So it’s very satisfying to help them.

 Can they write?
 Of course they can.
 They aced their way through grad school.
 They’ve been writing briefs and proposals and emails all their lives.
 They’re used to having an audience listen to what they say.
 The problem is that they often send us pages of really smart stuff that reads more like an A+ term paper—not a book.

 - How a ghost can help: Facts are great, but not enough.
-A good ghost helps this writer find his or her voice and the courage to come out and say what he or she means–and do so with authority.
+A good ghost helps this writer get his or her unique voice down on the page, and find the courage to come out and say what he or she means–and do so with authority.
 Sometimes that means clear declarative sentences instead of passive voice.
-Perhaps we ask questions and listen for the missing something.
+We usually begin by asking questions and listen for missing something.
+Often we can find it in spoken conversation.
 Other times, the Ivy Leaguer needs to find his or her inner storyteller and dramatize.
 A good ghost can do this or show the Ivy Leaguer how.

 These folks tend to come from the entrepreneurial realm.
 They usually bring great creative energy and unique vision to their thought leadership.
 The challenge they face is that they’ve been speaking the virtues of their company for so many years, that they cannot resist repeating the “message,” whenever they can.
 As a result, their books tend to sound like ads for their company.
 All problems lead to the natural solution: hire us!